Jump to

 With the plane of the particle of matter's torus ring pointing towards the direction that the particle is moving

-In the Simple Universe model, a particle of matter can move freely in any direction that is in the plane of its torus ring by distorting the shape of its torus ring
+A particle of matter can move freely in any direction that is in the plane of its torus ring, by distorting the shape of its torus ring

 But not so easily in the directions that are not in the plane of its torus ring